Madonna Constantine: Noose incident

 In October 2007, Constantine, an African-American, received national attention when a noose was discovered hanging on the door of her office.
 Students rallied on Teachers College steps and walked through Columbia's campus denouncing racism at a press conference, where Constantine read from a statement.
 Her friend and collaborator Derald Wing Sue and her faculty colleague Marie L. Miville strongly supported her.

 On October 12, the American Counseling Association offered Constantine their full support.
-In November 2007, Dr. Sharon Brehm, president of the American Psychological Association (APA) deplored "another hate crime on campus", stating, "[M]y colleague Dr.Constantine is particularly knowledgeable about the various experiences that produce an individual who engages in hate crimes.
+In November 2007, Sharon Brehm, president of the American Psychological Association (APA) deplored "another hate crime on campus", stating, "[M]y colleague Dr.Constantine is particularly knowledgeable about the various experiences that produce an individual who engages in hate crimes.
 I hope that her many years of research, teaching and advocating for cultural competence can help her to withstand this unconscionable attack."

 A day after Teachers College officials were asked for security tapes that could help identify the suspect in the October 9, 2007 noose incident, they agreed to release them.
 Originally, the college had said it would do so only if the tapes were subpoenaed.

 There were allegations that Constantine placed the noose on her own door in an attempt to fabricate an apparent hate crime, or that her friends were involved in placing the noose.
 In March 2008, a grand jury was convened to investigate the noose incident.